 As Texas is an “employment-at-will” state, employees and employers are permitted to terminate their contract of employment for any legal reason, or for no reason at all.
 However, state and federal laws set out specific reasons that cannot be used to fire an employee.
 If your employer fired you because of any of these illegal reasons, you could file a wrongful termination claim against them.

-At Galo Law Firm, we have managed our fair share of wrongful termination cases, and we know how difficult it is to be wrongfully terminated.
-Our team specializes in employment law, and we have helped many clients bring claims against their employers for wrongful termination, employment discrimination, sexual harassment, and breaches of employment contract.
+At The Galo Law Firm, we have managed our fair share of wrongful termination cases, and we know how difficult it is to be wrongfully terminated.
+Our team focus on employment law, and we have helped many clients bring claims against their employers for wrongful termination, employment discrimination, sexual harassment, and breaches of employment contract.

 Our wrongful termination law firm has a team of employment lawyers who are ready to fight for your employment law rights and ensure that you get justice for your wrongful termination.
 Once you come into our law office, we will assign a wrongful termination attorney to your case who will start building up a strong case on your behalf from the get-go.
 We prioritize employers’ rights, and we will do everything in our power to ensure the success of your case.